-We consider particles moving independently on $\R$ following a Lévy process $X$ and reproducing with constant rate $r$.
+We consider particles moving independent\-ly on $\R$ following a L\'{e}vy process $X$ and reproducing with constant rate $r$.
 Each child jumps from the location of the mother when the branching occurs.
 We are interested in the rescaled population location at large time.

-The generator of the underlying process $X$ is given by:
+The generator of the underlying process $X$ is given by